 Driving straight across Newfound Gap Road from Gatlinburg to Cherokee only takes about an hour, but you will definitely want to make some stops along the way.
 Highlights along the highway include numerous scenic pull-offs, the road to Clingmans Dome, and the Rockefeller Memorial (where President Franklin D. Roosevelt officially dedicated the national park).

 Newfound Gap Road is also famous for its impressive variety of trees.
 It has been said that driving the length of the highway is like traveling from Georgia to Maine in terms of the multitude of forests you will encounter!

 More About Smoky Mountain Scenic Drives

 These are just some of the incredible scenic drives you’ll want to try when you visit Gatlinburg!
 The Smokies are home to several breathtaking auto tours that allow you to take in the sights from the comfort of your vehicle.
-You can also drive along Wears Valley Road that runs from Pigeon Forge to Townsend and offers peaceful views, or take Rich Mountain Road to see stunning views of Cades Cove!
+Other Smoky Mountain scenic drives include Wears Valley Road that runs from Pigeon Forge to Townsend and offers peaceful views, or take Rich Mountain Road to see stunning views of Cades Cove!
 Plus, you can even skip driving yourself and sign up for a jeep tour in the Smoky Mountains to see these beautiful roads!
 Whichever road you decide to take, you’ll love all of the beautiful views the Smoky Mountain scenic drives have to offer.